 A - Ebooks will be identifiable in a similar way to the existing view, where on the list view you have a 'View Online' button (formerly the Online Resource) to get quick direct access.
 The item can also be expanded inline with the list to see further detail and any other link available on the item.

 Q - How will book jackets display if we no longer have an item view?

 A - As part of the improvements made, the List View Refresh will display book jackets on the list itself.
 When the item is expanded inline the book jacket increases in size for prominence.
-Where a book jacket is not available or the item is a different resource type, there are a series of symbols for each resource type that will display.
-Following feedback from out early beta users we have enabled these symbols to take on the colour palette of the University tenancy's branding.
+Where a book jacket is not available, or the item is a different resource type, there are a series of symbols for each resource type that will display.
+Following feedback from our early beta users we have enabled these symbols to take on the colour palette of the University tenancy's branding.

 Q - What can students and academics expect from the new list view in terms of accessibility and mobile compatibility?

 A - At our annual conference, Talis Insight Europe 2017, our Head of UX, Jeremy Baines, gave a keynote on 'Improving mobile and accessibility experiences' which illustrates our commitment to accessibility and the mobile experience: https://talis.wistia.com/medias/gub4hqqp7g .
 These principles have been applied to the development of the Talis Aspire List View Refresh and list edit functionality which is currently in development to build on the list view improvements.